APPLICATIONS NOW CLOSED

-School of Engineering, University of Warwick
+School of Engineering, University of Warwick and ERC Synergy Project

 Supervisors: Professor Evgeny Rebrov and Professor Volker Hessel